Plant Essences & Origins

 Botanicals are the Source

-Today we have two ways to devote our attention to the aromas of plants.
-One is to apply perfumes, which may or may not be made of pure plant matter.
-We also obtain the scents we desire directly from nature, by connecting with the plants themselves in nature or gardens, etc. Before they are processed, we find common ground between plant’s offerings and their effects on us.
+Today we have two ways to devote our attention to the botanicals.
+One is to adorn ourselves with perfumes, which may or may not be made of pure plant matter.
+Another is to obtain the scents we desire directly, by connecting with the plants themselves in nature or gardens, etc. or their next best forms, like essential oils.

-Looking at the Botanicals we find the sources of aromatic oils.
-They are supplied by the Flowers, Leaves, Fruits, Resins, Seeds, Woods and Roots of specific plants.
+Look to the botanicals to access the source of aromatic oils.
+We find them in Flowers, Leaves, Fruits, Resins, Seeds, Woods and Roots.
 The origins of these protective essences are the treasured aromas of Aromatherapy, Perfumery, and the Cuisine Arts of all cultures.

 See the Botanical plants – illustrated — on this page.